 No, the benefits of clean eating are not backed by science.

-Yes, consuming veggies, fruits, and other whole foods will help you lose weight and lower the risk of various diseases.
-But many scientists believe that the concept of clean eating should be related to “healthy eating” and not “eating pure foods” or “avoiding dirty foods.”
+Yes, consuming veggies, fruits, and other whole foods can help you lose weight and lower the risk of various chronic diseases.
+However, many scientists believe that the concept of clean eating should be related to “healthy eating” and not “eating pure foods” or “avoiding dirty foods.”